 Our solution had to meet all the latest retail codes of practice of the British Retail Consortium (BRC) and UK supermarkets including Tesco, M&S, Sainsbury’s and Waitrose, giving full traceability to every pack inspected.

-The system also had to be built to the appropriate size given the space available at The Summer Berry Company whilst offering maximum effectiveness.
+The system had to be built to the appropriate size given the space available at The Summer Berry Company whilst offering maximum effectiveness.

 Regional Sales Manager Paul Burton visited their site near Chichester to assess the application, needs and requirements of the customer.

 After detailed discussions, sensitivity level, speed, set-up and user adoption were settled on as the main areas of focus going forward.
 Based on this, the CEIA MS21 system presented itself as the most suitable option, with its detection aperture capable of processing each product under a single setting, thus offering a product-specific level of sensitivity.
 This was of great importance to the customer because it allowed for minimal operator intervention.

 The environment at The Summer Berry Company is very busy, so having all products grouped together in just a few pre-sets on the operator’s controls, saves considerable time on production whilst still ensuring the maximum level of protection from metal contamination.

 The time between the customer placing the order with MDS and the delivery of the metal detectors for fruit on-site was approximately five weeks.
 After delivery, MDS commissioned and validated the units, optimising the range of products for the CEIA MS21 system.
 MDS also provided on-site training to The Summer Berry Company to maximise the use and operation of the system.